lkolb10/Data_Projects/Data Cleaning in SQL/README.md

 PARSENAME(REPLACE(OwnerAddress, ',', '.'), 1)
 FROM Project_Portfolio.dbo.Housing_Data
 ```
 Note that the substring method for the property address didn't include the state, otherwise, it would've been even more complex than it already is.
-The second method split the owner address into the state, city, and address respectively, using the commas as delimiters.
+The second method split the owner address into the address, city, and state respectively, using the commas as delimiters.